OpenBCI/Documentation/website/docs/Cyton/02-Cyton.md

 -   SPI bus pins on the 3V side for Daisy Module expansion
     -   DVDD, GND, MISO, MOSI, SCK, CS, CLK, RST
 -   Unused PIC32 pins
-    -   D11 (A5), D12 (A6), D13 (A7), D17, D18
+    -   D11 , D12 (A6), D13 (A7), D17, D18

 The SPI bus pins on 3V side include CLK, which is tied to the ADS1299 CLK pin for timing the Daisy Module, and a RST pin which is tied to the ADS1299 MCLR pin for hardware reset of the ADS chips.
 We use a PICkit 3 to bootload the PIC chips.
-Pins D11, D12, and D13 can be digital or analog (called by their A number above for analog purposes).
-D11 is also PGD, and has the blue LED in series with a 1K resistor connected to AGND.
+Pins D12, and D13 can be digital or analog (called by their A number above for analog purposes).
+D11 is a Digital I/O and the PGD , and has the blue LED in series with a 1K resistor connected to AGND.
 D12 is PGC, for bootloading purposes.
 D17 and D18 are digital I|O only.
 D17 is connected to the PROG pushbutton.
 The PROG button can be used as an input by setting it's MODE direction and doing digitalRead on it (there is a 470K pulldown on D17, pressing PROG pulls pin D17 up to DVDD).

 ### Push Buttons